 RCAC offers physical infrastructure, expert staff, and education in support of the data science work of researchers, students, and the larger Integrative Data Science Initiative.

 Data Science is notoriously difficult to define.
 In an academic context, it is the common thread of data and computational facility shared among 21st century scientists in every domain.
 More generally, and as it lives in an industrial context, data science is the intersection of applied computational math and statistics, basic software engineering, and business acumen.

-Here are some of the major resources provided by Research Computing in support of data science at Purdue.
+Here are some of the major resources provided in support of data science at Purdue.